Skip to main content

 Introduction

-IMOS X Connect bridges the counterparty communication gap.
-By enabling real-time sharing of voyage and cargo updates from operators and integrated traders directly from IMOS, it eliminates manual processes, reduces errors, and provides visibility through a centralized platform.
+IMOS X bridges the counterparty communication gap.
+By enabling real-time sharing of cargo updates from operators and integrated traders directly from IMOS, it eliminates manual processes, reduces errors, and provides visibility through a centralized platform.

 IMOS X Connect